“Each heart knows its own bitterness, and no one else can share its joy.”

 “I guess you had to be there.”

 No one is exactly like you.
 Only you can fully understand the pain or joy of an experience you go through.
 For instance, when something happens to you, the memories that are brought up are different than the memories someone else would have.
 Different people, different locations, and different circumstances allow your experience to be unique.
 Which is good and bad.
 Good because it adds to your individuality.
 Bad because there is no real sense of connection with someone else.
-The only person who could come close is a spouse if the event happened to both of you.
+The only person who could come close is a spouse if the event is shared.
 Even then the perspectives are different.
 There is a male and female point of view.
 The same, but different.

 My wife loves the poem “Footprints.”
 Its unknown author speaks about a man who has passed away.
-He is walking down a beach with God, watching scenes from his life.
+He is walking down a beach with God, watching scenes from his life pass before him in the sky.
 He notices their footprints behind them, but he also notices that during the most difficult times in his life there was only one set.
 He questions God.
 The Lord informs him of this inexpressible truth.
 He was never left alone, the Lord carried him through those hard times.

 God carries us through our hard times and rejoices with us in our good times.
 With Him in our hearts, our experiences are His.
 Only He can fully share in your joy.
 Only He can truly understand your heartache.
 For Him, it’s the same, but the same.